 - People with underlying medical conditions including chronic lung diseases (like asthma and COPD) are more likely to suffer severe effects of the illness, and should continue taking additional precautions to avoid getting sick.

 - Individuals should continue to follow guidance from local public health authorities; social distancing and proper hygiene will continue to help slow the spread of COVID-19 while treatments and a vaccine are developed.

 A new coronavirus first identified in Wuhan, China in December 2019 continues to spread, with a growing number of cases identified in countries worldwide.
-The Centers for Disease Control (CDC) says while the immediate risk to the U.S. population is low, it is likely the outbreak will reach the country and affect people on a larger scale.
-The virus, known as COVID-19, has 14 confirmed cases in the U.S. to date including a Chicago-area couple.
-Cases within the U.S. are primarily connected to travel in affected areas, though limited person-to-person spread has also been identified.
+The virus, known as COVID-19, has a growing number of confirmed cases in the U.S. to date including the Chicago-area.

-There is currently no vaccine or medication to prevent and treat this virus, but you can still reduce the risk of infection and prevent further spread.
+There are a number of ways to reduce your risk of infection and prevent further spread.
 It’s recommended you:

 - Get a flu shot if you have not already.
 While this won’t prevent COVID-19, it can help you avoid the flu so your immune system is better able to cope with other illnesses.